WSRogers98/WSRogers98/README.md

 I'm a graduate from The University of North Carolina at Chapel Hill studying Computer Science and Public Policy.
 I am expierienced with automation, DevOps, and software development.
 I have a passion for learning and I enjoy all things relating to technology.

-- 🔭 I’m currently developing an algorithmic trading bot.
+- 🔭 I’m currently working at Allstate.
 - 🌱 I’m currently learning AI and machine learning Techniques.
 - 💬 Ask me Anything!
 - 😄 Pronouns: He/Him.